-The fitter you feel as you step foot across the start line of your Ultra Challenge, the more confident you will be in your ability to get to the finish line - and the more you will enjoy it.
+The fitter you feel as you step foot across the start line of your Ultra Challenge, the more confident you will be in your ability to get to the finish - and the more you will enjoy it.
 Only you will know your current fitness level and where you would like your overall general level of fitness to be.
-Increasing your stamina will mean your recovery time after longer walks are reduced and that you aren't out of breath if your walk involves hill climbing.
-Occasional functional and core training can also be incorporated into your exercise schedule will help you cope with a rucksack and is an effective way to prevent injuries as you take on distances you've never experienced before.
+Increasing your stamina will mean your recovery time after longer walks are reduced and strengthening your leg muscles will also mean you can cope with a rucksack.
+Occasional functional and core training can also be incorporated into your exercise schedule as a way to prevent injuries as you take on distances you've never experienced before.

 Most importantly you need to train for the activity that you will be doing, and that's walking.
 While walking is relatively easy compared to many forms of exercise, over a prolonged period and across an 'ultra' distance your feet and legs will suffer.
+Understanding how to best deal with these effects can only be achieved by taking

-Understanding how to best deal with these effects can only be achieved by taking on some long training walks in advance of the challenge.
-To be well prepared for your event we advise a rounded plan which not only builds up your fitness level, but also tests your legs, knees, feet, and kit out in the elements.
+To prepare well for your event we advise a rounded plan which not only builds up your fitness level, but also tests your legs, knees, feet, and kit out in the elements.